gohugoio/hugoDocs/content/en/getting-started/configuration-markup.md

 {{< new-in 0.122.0 />}}

-Enable the "passthrough" extension to include mathematical equations and expressions in Markdown using LaTeX markup.
+Enable the Passthrough extension to include mathematical equations and expressions in Markdown using LaTeX markup.
 See [mathematics in Markdown] for details.

 [mathematics in Markdown]: content-management/mathematics/